Lab 99 Web Design

 Formatting

-All Textpattern tags use XHTML formatting: everything is in lower–case, and there is a space before the closing slash.
+All Textpattern tags use XHTML formatting: everything is in lower-case, and in self-closing tags there is a space before the closing slash.
 Feel free to use HTML 4 or HTML 5 in your website, but your Textpattern tags must follow the XHTML pattern.

 Textpattern Forms are Versatile

-No matter how much material you have in your website’s footer, or how many HTML pages your website contains, all you need to do is place the same simple piece of code into each Textpattern page.
+No matter how much material you have in your website’s footer, or how many HTML pages your website contains, all you need to do is place the same simple, one-line piece of code into each Textpattern page.

-You can use this technique anywhere in your website, wherever you have self–contained blocks of code that appear more than once.
+You can use this technique anywhere in your website, wherever you have self-contained blocks of code or text that appear more than once.
 You can even place Textpattern forms inside other Textpattern forms.

 As well as inserting self–contained units such as footers or navigation menus or doctypes into a website, Textpattern forms can be used to insert Textpattern articles into a website.
 And what’s an article?
 Read on …